Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Types of Field Placements

-In-place placements are for those already working in school settings and employed by the DOE.
-This field-based program is designed to accommodate those who may already be working in school settings across all islands of Hawaii, typically as an emergency-hire teacher or a classroom educational assistant.
-Positions working one-on-one with a student can not be approved to count towards field experiences.
-All candidates who are considering using their position to fulfill field requirements must first obtain departmental approval.
+In-place placements are for those already employed by a school as a non-licensed special education teacher.
+This field-based program is designed to accommodate those who may already be working in school settings across all islands of Hawaii, typically as an emergency-hire special education teacher.
+Positions working one-on-one with a student can not be approved to count toward field experiences.
+All candidates who are considering using their position to fulfill field requirements must first obtain approval from the program field coordinator.
+If approved, in-place candidates would receive additional support from our MUSE mentoring program.

 Professional Dispositions